-The transfer of all or substantially all assets, which in effect results in the sale of the Company is presented in the Definitive Information Statement which is sent to the stockholders at least 15 business days prior to the meeting.
-Said transfer shall be decided at the Annual or Special Stockholders' meeting, wherein the stockholders are being asked to decide in the first instance by a show of hands, and in the case of an equality of votes, whether for the election of Directors, or otherwise, the same shall be decided by drawing of lots or in such other lawful manner as may be agreed upon in such meeting.
+c.
+Transfer of all or substantially all assets, which in effect results in the sale of the company transfer shall be decided at the Annual or Special Stockholders' meeting, wherein the stockholders are being asked to decide in the first instance by a show of hands, and in the case of an equality of votes, whether for the election of Directors, or otherwise, the same shall be decided by drawing of lots or in such other lawful manner as may be agreed upon in such meeting.
 Any person may demand a poll, and such poll shall be taken in such manner as the Chairman of the meeting directs.